deadlyvipers/dojo_rules/introduction.md

 Hello my name is Banana0042

 I don't have a favorite path from code school
+Ruby